krizon/php-ga-measurement-protocol/README.md

 asserting classtypes etc.;
 * Tests that do real calls to the Google API, @group ```internet```.
 The Google API itself always returns a 200 OK so to be sure the requests are transferred and handled correctly you can run the tests of group 'internet'.
-Before running this group make sure you've configured the correct tracking id in the phpunit.xml configuration by set the env variable
+Before running this group make sure you've configured the correct tracking id in the phpunit.xml configuration by setting the env variable
 ```tracking_id```.
 This group is excluded by default but you can run this tests by calling:
 ```$ vendor/bin/phpunit --group internet```